ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: Conclusion

-Multi-bit watermarking of LLMs can curb AI misuse and add a layer of accountability, even beyond existing zero-bit watermarkers.
-Multi-bit watermarkers such as the one introduced in this paper can include information about the model version, user ID, or even the prompt, all of which are valuable for tracking and verifying LLM output.
-High-capacity low error-probability distortion-free watermarkers will enable these societally-beneficial capabilities, all without impacting LLM performance, which means they are more likely to be used in practice.
+\textbf{Broader Impact.} Multi-bit watermarking of LLMs can curb AI misuse and add a layer of accountability, even beyond existing zero-bit watermarks.
+Multi-bit watermarks such as the one introduced in this paper can include information about the model version, user ID, or even the prompt, all of which are valuable for tracking and verifying LLM output.
+High-capacity low error-probability distortion-free watermarks will enable these societally-beneficial capabilities, all without impacting LLM performance.
+On the negative side, errors in message recovery can lead to misattribution, incorrectly linking a piece of text to the wrong source or user.
+By directly optimizing for message-level accuracy, \arcmark reduces this risk compared to methods that optimize only for bit-level accuracy.

+\textbf{Limitations.} This work has several limitations that suggest directions for future research.
+First, our capacity analysis assumes specific distributions.
+Extending it to broader classes that better reflect deployed LLMs would give a fuller picture.
+More broadly, the information-theoretic framework developed here opens the door to more broader capacity characterizations and code constructions beyond random linear codes.
+Pursuing these directions would not only sharpen the theoretical foundations of multi-bit watermarking but also yield codes with higher recovery rates, stronger accuracy guarantees, and explicit robustness to adversarial edits such as text substitution and deletion.